 Each study is tailored to clients’ needs and budgets.
 Their primary purpose is usually to inform the allocation of land for housing and commercial development in Local Plans and Local Development Plans for England and Wales respectively.
 We have carried out around 25 of these studies.
 Other studies underpin renewable energy policies.
 We have carried out, or been involved with, around 20 of this type of study.
 We also assess sensitivity to leisure developments- such as caravans, camping and chalet sites.

 An early landscape sensitivity study of ours in the Cotswolds won the Landscape Institute landscape planning award in 2000 and we have won more awards for sensitivity studies subsequently.

-Our rigorous study methods have been developed from Topic Paper 6 and other guidance (GLVIA 3) to ensure that they provide robust and up to date findings.
+Our rigorous study methods have been developed over many years and and are now in line with Natural England’s Approach to landscape sensitivity to ensure that they provide robust and up to date findings.
 We take into account not only inherent landscape character but also the relationship with adjacent areas such as settlement edges and patterns, and visual receptors.

-Studies have considered different scales and types of housing, employment and commercial uses, renewable energy such as wind and solar, and transmission corridors.
+Studies have considered different scales and types of housing, employment, commercial and leisure uses, renewable energy such as wind and solar, and transmission corridors.

-Our landscape, seascape and visual impact assessments are complemented by high quality photomontages, wirelines, zones of theoretical visibility [ZTVs] and other GIS tools to demonstrate effects
+Our assessments are complemented, where appropriate, by high quality photomontages, intervisibility analyses and other GIS tools to inform and demonstrate effects.